 —Carolyn Hembree, author of Rigging a Chevy into a Time Machine and Other Ways to Escape a Plague and Skinny

 Prosthetic Gods was published in 2008 by Winged City Chapbooks, which, at the time, was an imprint of New Sins Press.
 Rane Arroyo, the publisher of New Sins Press, passed in 2010, and Winged City is different now (they were very good about attending to their inherited business with me).
 I eventually re-issued the book, which is available through Amazon.
-I will probably make it available as a free download some time soon!
+Or you can download it completely free!
 Here are some nice things people have said about Prosthetic Gods:"In Prosthetic Gods, Jonathan Penton establishes himself as one of the emerging voices of what might be described as 'the post-solutions generation.'
 Pentonís take-no-prisoners approach and whiplash lines tear away the facades of Americaís culture heroes, not even sparing Beat icon Allen Ginsberg, until the reader stares at Ground Zero.
 Then, Penton offers a tempered hope based on what emerges from bare soil, instead of the promises of yet another icon based on artifice."

 —Vernon Frazer, author of IMPROVISATIONS and Sing Me One Song of Evolution"Penton sits in the Hotel Wentley—sonnets of despair for the new millennium.
 Like it or not, we're born into the body.
 Penton—'your mouth in a group of strangers'—'back-alley moralists'—'there are no former poets'— unrepentantly turns the keys of passion inward: post-romantic, post-modern, bridging the gaps between the occidental & the oriental rebuttal, a young romantic master presents his soliloquy."